 We collect personal data in the following ways:

-"Direct interactions" - you may provide personal data when you complete online forms, request products/services, subscribe to our services, create a user account, Joining our Email List or otherwise or correspond with us (by post, phone or email)
+"Direct interactions" - you may provide personal data when you complete online forms, request products/services, subscribe to our services, create a user account, join our email list or otherwise or correspond with us (by mail, phone or email, or live chat)

 "Publicly available sources" - we may collect personal data from publicly available sources

-"Third Parties" - we may receive personal data from: (a) analytics providers based outside the EU (such as Google); (b) advertising networks [such as [NAME] based [inside OR outside] the EU]; and (c) search information providers [such as [NAME] based [inside OR outside] the EU; (d) our suppliers such as payment providers, delivery services, website support and maintenance providers.
+"Third Parties" - we may receive personal data from: (a) analytics providers based outside the EU and US (such as Google); (b) advertising networks (such as Facebook and Twitter) based [inside OR outside] the EU and US; and (c) search information providers (Google) based [inside OR outside] the EU and US; (d) our suppliers such as payment providers, delivery services, website support and maintenance providers.

 4. How we use your personal data